MIYAGI SANT JUAN BAUTISTA MUSEUM

 REASON 1

-Through the exhibits, you can relive their indomitable spirit and the grand voyage that dared to challenge the unknown seas. -
+Through the exhibits, you can understand the purpose of their mission and the scale of their voyage across unfamiliar seas. -

 REASON 2